 On October 15, 2020, the BPDA Board approved an update to the Boston Smart Utilities Program.
 On this page, you can learn about the Boston Smart Utilities Program, access the Boston Smart Utilities Policy, receive guidance on the Smart Utilities review process for Article 80 development projects, and learn about the Smart Utilities Vision that led to the current Program.

-The Boston Smart Utilities (BSU) Program is aimed toward developing strategies for more efficient, equitable, sustainable, resilient, and innovative utility services in the City of Boston.
-We accomplish across energy, water, telecommunications, and transportation utility services and infrastructure, as part of the Article 80 Development Review process, by (1) providing a new model for upfront, integrated utility planning, and design; and (2) encouraging the deployment of Smart Utility Technologies (SUTs).
+The Boston Smart Utilities (BSU) Program is aimed toward developing strategies for more efficient, equitable, sustainable, resilient, and innovative utility services and infrastructure in the City of Boston.
+We accomplish this as part of the Article 80 Development Review process as well as our planning initiatives, by (1) providing a new model for upfront, integrated utility planning, and design; and (2) encouraging the deployment of Smart Utility Technologies (SUTs) across energy, water, telecommunications, and transportation.

 In order to achieve an upfront, integrated utility planning, and design, we have developed a process to review utility systems and infrastructure as part of the Article 80 Development Review process.
 The process includes submitting and updating a Smart Utilities Checklist and a Utility Site Plan (USP) at different stages of development review.
 (See Review Process for Article 80 Projects for details.)